Can you apply?

 - Pure academic research – academic applicants need to show how their research is directly linked to a community group doing conservation work.
 Research needs to be of benefit to those groups working on habitat or species conservation.

-Feedback: Feedback to applicants on their unsuccessful applications cannot be given.
+Feedback to applicants on their unsuccessful applications cannot be given.
 We are very sorry if this is not helpful.